 What a positive speech. the land is everything God said it would be and the Lord is with us so there is nothing to fear.
-What was the children of Israel’s response?
+How did the children of Israel respond?

 But all the congregation bade stone them with stones.
 (Numbers 14:10)

 Wow… who needs enemies when you have friends like that!